RROxford/new-theme/_team/nils-reimer.md

 groups: [ReproducibiliTea, RROx Fellows]
 ---

 Nils is a social psychologist studying intergroup relations, intergroup contact, social inequality, and social change.
 He investigates these topics using advanced quantitative methods.
 At times, he teaches data visualization and multilevel modeling.
-He is one of the organisers of the ReprodubiliTea journal club.
+He is one of the organisers of the ReprodubiliTea journal club held in the department of Experimental Psychology in Oxford.